Skip to main content

 Early life and career

 Norquist was born on November 24, 1966.
-He pursued higher education at the University of Michigan, earning a Bachelor of Arts in Political Science and a Master of Public Policy in 1989.
+He pursued higher education at the University of Michigan, where he earned a Bachelor of Arts in Political Science and a Master of Public Policy in 1989.
 In 1995 he completed a Master of Arts in National Security Studies at Georgetown University.
-His family background includes his brother Grover Norquist, a well‑known lobbyist.
+His early professional life began with a Presidential Management Fellowship, during which he served as a GS‑9 Program Budget Analyst for the Department of the Army from 1989 to 1993.

-From 1997 through 2002, Norquist worked on the Subcommittee on Defense for the House Appropriations Committee, providing staff support and analysis.
-He then served as Deputy Undersecretary of Defense in the Office of the Under Secretary of Defense Comptroller from 2002 to 2006, where he was responsible for financial management across the DoD.
+Between 1997 and 2002 he was a staffer on the Subcommittee on Defense for the House Appropriations Committee.
+His experience in congressional budget oversight continued when he served as Deputy Undersecretary of Defense in the Office of the Under Secretary of Defense Comptroller from 2002 to 2006.

-In June 2006, President George W. Bush appointed Norquist as Chief Financial Officer at the Department of Homeland Security (DHS).
-He held that position until December 2008 and became the first person confirmed by the Senate to serve in that role.
-During his tenure he addressed widespread issues with DHS’s financial statements and implemented reforms to improve fiscal accountability.
+In June 2006 President George W. Bush appointed Norquist as Chief Financial Officer at the Department of Homeland Security (DHS).
+He held that position until December 2008, becoming the first individual confirmed by the Senate for the role.
+During his tenure he addressed widespread issues in DHS financial reporting and helped to improve the department’s fiscal transparency.

 After leaving DHS, Norquist joined Kearney & Company, a certified public accounting firm, as a partner in 2008.
-His experience in defense finance positioned him for a return to federal service when President Donald Trump announced his intention to nominate Norquist as Under Secretary of Defense (Comptroller)/Chief Financial Officer on March 20, 2017.
-The Senate confirmed the nomination by unanimous consent on May 25, 2017, and he began serving on June 2, 2017.
-In this capacity, Norquist oversaw DoD’s first comprehensive audit of $2.7 trillion in assets, coordinating more than a thousand external auditors and identifying significant flaws in financial management without uncovering major fraud.
+His expertise in defense finance led President Donald Trump to nominate him on March 20, 2017 for the position of Under Secretary of Defense (Comptroller) and Chief Financial Officer.
+The Senate confirmed his nomination by unanimous consent on May 25, 2017, and he assumed office on June 2, 2017.

 Cabinet tenure

-As deputy secretary, Norquist focused on transforming the defense budget and prioritizing research and development in emerging technologies such as hypersonics and artificial intelligence.
-On August 2, 2019 he signed a memorandum directing department leaders to conduct a comprehensive “zero‑based” program and budget review covering fiscal years 2021 through 2025.
-This initiative aimed to reassess all defense programs from the ground up rather than relying on incremental adjustments.
+In his capacity as Deputy Secretary, Norquist emphasized a transformation of defense budgeting practices.
+He prioritized funding for research and development in emerging technologies such as hypersonics and artificial intelligence.
+On August 2, 2019, he issued a memorandum directing department leaders to conduct a comprehensive, zero‑based program and budget review covering the fiscal years 2021 through 2025.

 Legacy